 However, the Beach Road Army Market has long lost its title of being Singapore’s main location of army supply shops.
 The introduction of the eMart SAF online by the Singapore Armed Forces since 1997 has allowed NSmen and Reservists with the option of getting their army equipment at more accessible and convenient locations, with the use of credits that will be given as an alternative of paying cash.
 Also, with the closure of Beach Road Army Camp nearby, The Army Market had lost its main target audience.
 To this day, students from uniform groups still visit Beach Road Army Market, but with that being such a small percentage, the loss of the shop owner’s businesses is apparent.

 Despite these drawbacks, the Army Market still has people from all over the island, and even tourists visiting the market, either for products and services that other smaller Army Shops or even Chevron eMart or NS eMart offers, or just looking for products that are sold at a cheaper price as compared to other places.
 The external competition that Beach Road Army Market is facing is too overwhelming.
 There are other places like the Tampines army shop and other army stores in Singapore.

 Operating Hours – Need To Know

-Through a wide range of shops located at The Army Market, the operational hours varies for each shop.
+Through a wide range of army shops Singapore located at The Army Market, the operational hours vary for each shop.
 However, most of the shops would have a standard operating time of 11am-6pm.
 Other shops could open as early as 10am and close till as late as 8pm.
 Not to mention, a few of the shops would be closed on certain days as well.